donnellreuben/Twitter-Clone/README.md

   <li>User can log in and register (devise)</li>
   <li>User can create a tweet</li>
   <li>User can set their own username</li>
-  <li>User gets a flash notice after login/signup and after setting their username, including (if username field is blank)</li>
+  <li>User gets a flash notice after login/signup and after setting their username, including (if username field is blank and if user tries to go to url (3000/dashboard) manually they get re-directed to login route as well as a flash notice.</li>
+  <li>First, need to make dashboard page into three columns using bootstrap</li>
 </ul>

 ## End
 <ul>